 Association of Vermont Credit Unions Services Corporation

-We met via teleconference with Association President Joe Bergeron, Finance Administrator Mary Robert, and Certified Public Accountants Todd Burgess and Jesse Rocheleau of A.M.
+We met via teleconference with Association President Joe Bergeron, Finance Administrator Mary Robert, and Jesse Rocheleau, Certified Public Accountant of A.M.
 Peisch & Company.
 The committee reviewed the audit report prepared by A.M.
-Peisch & Company, about which Mr. Burgess and Mr. Rocheleau noted highlights and responded to Committee questions.
+Peisch & Company, about which Mr. Rocheleau noted highlights and responded to Committee questions.

 After reviewing the report and supporting documentation, the Audit Committee found it to be thorough and understandable.
 The financial statements were found to be in balance, with proper accounting procedures being followed.